Vettel dominates Indian GP practice

 Di Resta returned for the second session, after Calado went off late in the morning.

-The main incident in the afternoon was provided by Venezuelan Pastor Maldonado, whose Williams shed the front right wheelnut while out on track.
-He managed to nurse the car back to the pitlane entry, where he stopped.
+The main incident in the afternoon was provided by Venezuelan Pastor Maldonado, whose Williams shed a wheelnut while out on track.
+He managed to nurse the car back to the pitlane entry.

 SINGAPORE Former world number one Park In-bee wielded a red-hot putter on her way to a tournament-record eight-under 64 that catapulted the Korean to a one-shot victory at the HSBC Women's Champions on Sunday.